biagioT/jpa-search-helper/README.md

 }' 'https://myexampledomain.com/persons'
 ```

-..how you do it?
-Read this readme!
+..how can you do it?
+Keep reading this README!

-**\*** Please note:  the library does not expose controllers/HTTP Endpoints, but only offers the repository that will build and execute the queries.
+**\*** Please note: the library itself does not expose any controllers or HTTP endpoints — it only provides the repository layer responsible for building and executing the queries.

 ## Compatibility Matrix